-With a mid-year 2-day competitive football carnival as its centrepiece, the SANTOS Aboriginal Power Cup focuses on engaging young people in;
+With a competitive football carnival held as its centrepiece, the program focuses on engaging young Aboriginal and Torres Strait Islander people in positive lifestyle choices, personal identity, exercise, career, lifestyle and Aboriginal culture.

 Delivered during Reconciliation week, the carnival aligns with the AFL’s Sir Doug Nicholls Round which sees the AFL community celebrate and recognise Aboriginal and Torres Strait Islander people and their contribution to Australian Football.

 To be eligible to attend the carnival, students must meet the 80% minimum school attendance requirement and rank highly in both the academic and behavioural components of the program.